Altar of Domitius Ahenobarbus: First scene

 At the very left of the bas-relief, an official involved in the census (the iurator or "oath taker") records the identity and the property holdings of a man standing before him, holding wax tablets in one hand and stretching out the other, in the gesture of the oath (professio).
 His statements are recorded in a codex, made up of two wooden tabulae, which the iurator has on his knees.
 Six more of these codices can be seen stacked at his feet.
 The identity of this man is not absolutely certain, his identification as the iurator is challenged by a detail: he appears to be wearing calcei, special shoes reserved for individuals of Senatorial rank.
 So he might even be one of the two censors.

 This scene marks the beginning of the Roman census, the period when all Roman citizens were recorded.
-Based on each individual's wealth, the censor, the Roman magistrate here shown to the right of the citizen performing the professio, determined who would sit in the senate and who would serve in the military, which the Romans considered an honour.
+Based on each individual's wealth, the censor, the Roman magistrate here shown to the right of the citizen performing the professio, determined who would sit in the Roman Senate and who would serve in the military, which the Romans considered an honour.
 The censor is depicted with one hand on the shoulder of a fourth person who wears a toga.
 By this gesture (the manumissio), the censor accepts his declaration and renders his judgement (the discriptio), which concluded the process of assigning the individual to a class.
 The citizen points to an infantryman with his hand, indicating to him the centuria to which he belongs.
 The scene might depict the censorate of Cn.
 Domitius Ahenobarbus and L. Caecilius Metellus in 115 BC.